carbon-language/carbon-lang/docs/project/goals.md

 #### Fast and scalable development

-Engineers interact with many tools when working in a language that need different levels of processing.
-IDEs and editor tools often use minimal parsing to give rapid feedback.
-Engineers will also iterate repeatedly on any compile error.
-Building, testing, and debugging complete the "edit, test, debug" cycle that is the critical path of software development iteration.
-Each step needs to be fast and scalable.
-Raw speed is essential for small projects and local development.
-Scalability is necessary to address the large software systems we currently use.
+Software development interation has a critical "edit, test, debug" cycle.
+Engineers will use IDEs, editors, compilers, and other tools that need different levels of parsing.
+For small projects, raw parsing speed is essential; for large software systems, scalability of parsing is also necessary.

 **Syntax should parse with bounded, small look-ahead.** Syntax that requires unbounded look-ahead or fully general backtracking adds significant complexity to parsing and makes it harder to provide high quality error messages.
 The result is both slower iteration and more iterations, a multiplicative negative impact on productivity.
-Humans aren't immune either and can be confused by constructs that appear to mean one thing but actually mean another.
+Humans aren't immune either; they can be confused by constructs that appear to mean one thing but actually mean another.
 Instead, we should design for syntax that is fast to parse, with easy and reliable error messages.

 **No semantic or contextual information used when parsing.** The more context, and especially the more _semantic_ context, required for merely parsing code,